gitparth12/python_crash_course/README.md

 Testing is a very important step in the development process.
 In fact, there's a development practice called test-driven development (TDD) where you write unit tests for your code before writing the actual code.
 Now I know a lot of you will be thinking, "who cares about testing man just write code".
 Honestly, I'd agree with you cuz I hate testing.
 But it's important to be aware of how important it is and there's no way around it, so you might as well try to like it.

 Also, don't be scared of testing.
 It's not as foreign as it might seem, you guys have probably been testing your code one way or another.
 Even having print statements everywhere and seeing if the output's correct is a form of testing, just not a very good one.
+We can test using assert statements and write functions to test our code.

 `assert sum([1, 2, 3]) == 6, "Should be 6"`